TomConlin/captcha/README.md

 You have something you want to make web accessible but discourage abuse so you use a reCaptcha, which is just generating a annoying form and evaluating the response to determine whether or not to display your content.
-Google offers ceptcha as a service and uses the work done to digitize books and street view images.
+Google offers captcha as a service and uses the work done to digitize books and street view images.

 ##Usage: